 RidesThe Midway is where a lot of the action takes place.
 You can buy tickets in various package options, including all day ride wristbands.
 There's a service charge for buying tickets online.

-Win First PrizeThere are several competitions at the Arizona State Fair this year, including Coco’s Pie Eating Contest, Wendy’s Chicken Dance and Chickin’ Flickin’, Frozen T-Shirt, Toddler Town Diaper Derby, A2Z Txt Frnzy Texting Contest and the Fairfield “My Favorite Bug” Contest.
+Win First PrizeThere are several competitions at the Arizona State Fair this year, including an Opening Day Scavenger Hunt, Coco’s Pie Eating Contest, Frozen T-Shirt, Diaper Derby, Arm Wrestling and more.

 Where Is It?The State Fair is held at the Fairgrounds (where else?) at 1826 W. McDowell Rd (19th Ave & McDowell Rd) in Phoenix, AZ.
 There is a $10 charge for parking at the fairgrounds.
 Parking is $5 in the 20th Ave. & Encanto parking lot (SW corner of 19th Ave & Encanto).
-There's also a free shuttle service on weekends.
-Here's a map, parking details, shuttle details and directions.
+You can park for free at the State capitol Building parking lot at Washington and 19th Avenue on Friday nights and after 10 a.m. on Saturdays and Sundays.
+That's about a mile and a half away.
+Here's a map, parking details, shuttle details and directions to the Fairgrounds.

 The Arizona Department of Transportation usually provides detailed motorist information, including any travel or road restrictions, for this event.
 Call 5-1-1, then *7.
 The call is free.

 All dates, times, prices and offerings are subject to change without notice.